 There’s nothing really new coming down the pharma pipeline for diabetes or heart disease – I mean really NEW.
 Sure, there are some combination therapies and long-acting injectables that have proven effective, but looking at the big picture, over the next 5-10 years, only 4% of drugs in the pipeline are for diabetes, and the likelihood of them getting to market is slimmer than slim.
 The scenario is similar for heart disease.

 So where’s the opportunity for innovation?
-And who’s driving it?
+Who’s driving it?

 There are plenty of opportunities for pharmaceutical and biotech companies, among other healthcare entities like payers and the government, to invest in finding solutions for managing chronic conditions and improving adherence instead of focusing on drug development.